firozkhan18/Java-Evaluations/java-basic-exercises.md

  / \
 40   50
 Expected output: 10 20 40 50 30

-Click me to see the solution
-126. Write a Java program to get the in-order traversal of its nodes' values in a binary tree.
+### 126. Write a Java program to get the in-order traversal of its nodes' values in a binary tree.
     10
    / \
   20   30